 Vitamins are either water-soluble or fat-soluble.

-Fat-soluble vitamins absorb best alongside food (ideally with a decent amount of fat), while water-soluble vitamins absorb best on an empty stomach.
+Fat-soluble vitamins absorb best alongside food (ideally with a decent amount of fat), while water-soluble vitamins have to dissolve in water in order to be absorbed.

 When is the Optimal Time to Take Vitamin B12